nivasquez/toolkitForSubsetDownsampleBam/README.md

 # Authors

-Nicholas Vasquez nivasquez@csumb.edu
+Nicholas Vasquez nivasquez@csumb.edu,
-Ibrahim Jabarkhel ibrahimjabarkhil747@gmail.com
+Ibrahim Jabarkhel ibrahimjabarkhil747@gmail.com,
 Ash O'Farrell aofarrel@ucsc.edu

 # How to Run using the files in this repo as a template